 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 Data protection is a key concern for Odigo™ which has been placing this matter as a priority for long.
 Hence, transparency regarding the way we process the personal data we collect is a commitment for us.
-The information provided below intends to provide you all relevant information in relation to the collection and processing of information which may be collected through this website www.odigo.com, (hereinafter, “the website”)
+The information provided below intends to provide you all relevant information in relation to the collection and processing of information which may be collected through this website www.odigo.com and all related services such as connect.odigo.com, www.odigo.com, (hereinafter, “the website”).

-Odigo (hereafter “we”, “us” “our” or “Odigo™”) is a global organization made up of subsidiaries in different countries :
+Odigo (hereafter “we”, “us” “our” or “Odigo™”) is a global organisation made up of subsidiaries in different countries :

 Each Odigo’s entity, acting as Joint Data Controllers, may collect and process Personal data relating to you when you visit this website.